 - Currency hedgers care about short-term performance.
 They are tactical investors trying to anticipate currency movements while going in and out of investments.
 That works great if you can forecast the moves right every time but one bad forecast and there goes all your past gains and more.

-- Forecasting currency moves is a fool’s game.
-The smartest folks with the absolute best training in finance and international economics do not know how the currencies will move with respect to each other.
+- Forecasting currency movements is a fool’s game.
+The smartest folks with the absolute best training in finance and international economics do not know which way the currencies will move.
 The value of a nation’s currency depends upon the prevailing interest rates in that nation relative to other nations, on trade surpluses and deficits of that nation, the economic health of that nation and on rumors and truths about natural resources in that nation.
 Then there are political and military causes that move currencies.
 There are health and education outcomes that move currencies.
-In short, a very complex network of factors that interact with each other to make a country’s currency worth what it is today.
+In short, a complex network of factors that interact with each other to make a country’s currency worth what it is today.
 And that changes every day.
 Forecasting these moves right every time is a near impossibility.

-- Currency hedging doesn’t come free.
-It costs real money and that extra cost will wipe away any benefits with hedging in the long run.
+- Currency hedging does not come for free.
+It costs real money, and that added cost will wipe away any benefits with hedging in the long run.

 - Speaking of the long run, it in fact hurts to hedge your currency exposure.
 You invest internationally not only to diversify your portfolio but also to diversify into other currencies and economies.
 Weaker currencies get stronger and stronger currencies get weaker.
 And then the weaker currencies get stronger again.
 That is the nature of how goods and services flow in our global economy and you want to participate and profit from that.

-Here’s an example of why you shouldn’t care about currencies.
+Here is an example of why you shouldn’t care about currencies.
 Say this guy below owns a factory somewhere in India and he needs a certain chemical that is manufactured by both Bayer (a German company) and Dow Chemicals (an American company).
-As long as both companies make the exact same chemical, the only thing that decides who gets his business would be the relative exchange rate differences between the rupee, the dollar, and the euro.
-A company based in a country with a cheaper currency will almost always get that business which then increases that company’s revenues and profits and which then gets reflected in its stock price.
+As long as both companies make the exact same chemical, the only thing that decides who gets his business will be the relative exchange rate differences between the rupee, the dollar, and the euro.
+A company based in a country with a cheaper currency will almost always get that business, which then increases that company’s revenues and profits, and which then gets reflected in its stock price.

 So, a company with a cheaper currency wins and the one with a more expensive currency loses but if you own both in a globally diversified portfolio, that ebb and flow of currency moves washes itself out.

-It doesn’t happen overnight, but it does over time.
+It doesn’t happen overnight, but it does in the long run.
 All currencies eventually revert to their natural, long-term average.
 And you get to profit from that process of reversion to the average as you rebalance your portfolio into investments with temporarily weaker currencies.

-Owning investments across the world is great but hedging the currency exposure is not.
+Owning investments across the globe is great but hedging the currency exposure is not.

 Thank you for your time.